joeyboey/node-red-contrib-cosmos-db/README.md

 When updating or creating new items it is useful to keep the original payload.
 I used to achieve this with a function node in front of the query node.
-The second checkbox wihtin the node allows the user to skip this step.
+The second checkbox within the node allows the user to skip this step.
 When enabled the original payload gets written to `msg.initialPayload`.

 ---